Yeoju: Three Kingdoms period and Goryeo dynasty

-Joseon Dynasty
+Joseon dynasty

-Yeoju continued to be an influence during the Joseon Dynasty due to being a major agricultural producer of staple foods such as rice.
+Yeoju continued to be an influence during the Joseon dynasty due to being a major agricultural producer of staple foods such as rice.
 Throughout the dynasty various laws were passed to increase the agricultural output and improve the quality of the rice which led to Yeoju, as well as its nearby neighbor Icheon becoming central to the industry.
 Some principal families became influential in Joseon politics, such as the Yeoheung Min clan and the Yeoheung Yi clan.

 The tomb of Sejong the Great, the most influential king in Korean history, was moved to Yeoju from its former location in Seoul in 1469.
 The tomb continues to be one of the largest tourist attractions for the area.

-In 1851 towards the end of the Joseon Dynasty Empress Myeongseong, the last Empress of Korea was born in Yeoju.
-Her birthplace, Gamgodang was mostly destroyed during the Japanese Occupation, but after the liberation of the country was restored due to honor her resistance of Japanese rule.
+In 1851, towards the end of the Joseon dynasty, Empress Myeongseong, the last empress of Korea, was born in Yeoju.
+Her birthplace, Gamgodang, was mostly destroyed during the Japanese occupation, but after the liberation of the country was restored in order to honor her resistance of Japanese rule.

-Due to Yeoju being the birthplace of Empress Myeongseong, Yeoju and the surrounding countryside was host to a fair amount of activity by the Righteous Army in the years leading up to the Japanese Occupation.
+Because Yeoju had been the birthplace of Empress Myeongseong, Yeoju and the surrounding countryside hosted activity by the Righteous Army in the years leading up to the Japanese occupation.
 Along with the presence of Righteous Army guerrilla fighters in the area, some local farmers offered their support of the resistance by providing rice and other foodstuffs.